Ahem … anyways, moving on

 Anyway, by this time, we decided to enter the courtyard anyway since we made such a huge effort trying to FIND the place and we were quite tired.
 Zila found her brother’s friend there.
 We went to a Turkish/Italian restaurant and had a seat and ordered some food.

-I turned around in my seat and saw that the courtyard was actually next to the Singapore Repertoiry Theater!
-I cant believe we went around the area at least 3 times, back and forth just trying to find the place when it was just here.
+I turned around in my seat and saw that the courtyard was actually next to the Singapore Repertory Theater!
+I can’t believe we went around the area at least 3 times, back and forth just trying to find the place when it was just here.
 Oh.
 My.
 Goodness.

-We ordered Pizza Margherita, which was a simple pizza made of tomatoes, cheese, basil, olive oil … no toppings since Zila and I felt a little sick of the street (junk) food that we snacked on along the way.
-And mixed berry drink that I thought was delicious.
+We ordered Pizza Margherita, which was a simple pizza made of tomatoes, cheese, basil, olive oil … no toppings since Zila and I felt a little sick of the street and junk food that we snacked on along the way.
+The mixed berry drink that I got, I thought was delicious.
 The pizza was delicious too.
 I’d love to show Juli and Hema and Geri here, its really lovely here.
 And the ambience is great too.

 Make sure you draw it nicely or I’ll complain to the manager!